eric-sclafani/ml_practice/README.md

 The intended audience is anyone `new to machine learning`.

-I do include mathematical formulas, but they are never the focus.
-They are there so you can get used to them.
-They are also accompanied with hefty explanations and code samples that breakdown what the equations do.

 From my experience, `true understanding` comes from simple explanations and visualizations, as well as personal experimentation.
 While equations and mathematical theory are very important, they can often deter people new to machine learning.

 # **Prerequisite knowledge**